hoytak/pylpsolve/doc/index.rst

     print lp.getSolution()

 Numerous other ways of working with constraints and named blocks of variables are possible.
-For more examples and information, see the `api`_.
+For more examples and information, see the :ref:`api`.

 Contents